 Heavy Adjustable Kettlebell

-The second entry from Titan Fitness in this list is also one of my highly recommended competition kettlebells.
+This adjustable kettlebell from Kettlebell Kings is also one of my highly recommended competition kettlebells.
 Plates are secured on the inside and protected by a steel shell.
 Extremely durable, and other than the seam in the middle it is completely indistinguishable from other competition kettlebells!
 Due to its design, you can configure a total weight of 19 different variations!.
 Anywhere from ~ 26 lbs.
 (12 kg) to ~ 70 lbs.
 (32 kg).
-Such flexibility allows for ultra-precise weight increments that will have you to training for many years to come!
+Such flexibility allows for ultra-precise weight increments that will have you training for many years to come!

 What’s unique about this adjustable kettlebell is that the plates aren’t of equal weight.
 You have a pair of lighter weights at two 2 kg. and two 3 kg. discs.
 The heavier two discs each weigh 4 kg. and 6 kg. respectively.
 At these weights, it’s easy to see how the end result can lead to many different combinations.
 This makes for a great choice if you’re strapped for cash but would like to have two competition kettlebells of varying equal weight.